 I oil pulled twice a day for the first year.
 My teeth felt cleaner and they were obviously whiter.
 My gums appear healthier.
 I had no pain or sensitivity but the cavity was certainly not “healing”.
-Four years, an x-ray and a dental examination later and there is no cavity.
+Four years, an x-ray and a dental examination later and there is no cavity and there never was one in the first place.
+I was being paranoid.
 What I was feeling was just ridges and bumps on the molar.
-I have become more aware and attentive towards my teeth.
-It isn’t all that surprising that something that had always been there had gone unnoticed until I started paying attention to it.
-You can read about my update: Four years, no dentist, perfect teeth here.
-I really get a kick out of being able to say that I have “perfect teeth” 🙂
+My husband and son also use oil pulling and I can’t say that we’ve had the pleasure of healed cavities in our family.
+I am not at all convinced that this really does happen.

-In my experience coconut oil does not heal cavities but it is amazing all the same!
+In my families experience coconut oil does not heal cavities but it is amazing all the same!

-Oil pulling with coconut oil works for us.
+Oil pulling with coconut oil has added to our overall dental experience.
 It safely kills bacteria in the mouth and can be considered a safe natural mouth wash.
 It reduces sensitivity and pain and can aide in whitening teeth.
 You can add a few drops of clove essential oil if you suffer from sensitivity.
 Clove oil is amazing.
-You can also add other essential oil blends that are antiviral, antifungal and antibacteria.
+You can also add other essential oil blends that are antiviral, antifungal and antibacterial.

 Why Coconut Oil

 The coconut was hailed as the “Kalpavriksha” in the ancient Sanskrit texts of Ayurveda.
 This translates as “the tree that provides everything necessary for life”.
 Ayurveda is a 5,000 year old system of natural healing that has its origins in the Vedic culture of India.